National Standard Examination in Junior Science: Format

 Before 2014-15, The NSEJS comprised both multiple choice questions and subjective questions.
 Due to the large volume of participating students, all questions were not checked for all candidates; subjective questions were checked for only those candidates scoring above a certain minimum in the multiple-choice questions.
 Multiple choice questions carried about 60% of the total weightage and were the crucial determinant for selection to the next stage.

 The present format (from 2014-15 onwards) is composed entirely of 60 multiple-choice questions in physics, chemistry and biology.

 Fee

 The fee for the NSEJS is Rs.
 300 ($15 for overseas candidates).
 Application for this examination is typically handled through the school/college to which the student is affiliated.

 Qualifying for the Second Stage

 The basic objective of conducting this test is not focusing on merit but to involve as many students from the country to participate in the exam and try to show and expose their talent.
 Hence the selection to the stage examinations i.e., International Junior Science Olympiad Examinations (IJSO) is based on the following scheme.

 Cutoff

-To be eligible to get to the next level, i.e., the second stage, it is necessary that a student scores at-least a Minimum Admissible Score (MAS) which is 50% of the maximum score.
-In the year 2019 the MAS was 99 and MI was 159.
+To be eligible to get to the next level, i.e., the second stage, it is necessary that a student scores at-least a Minimum Admissible Score (MAS) which is 50% of the average of the top ten scores rounded off to the nearest lower integer.
+In the year 2024 the MAS was 76 and MI was 122.